It’s Saturday again, and getting closer to the opening ceremony of World Cup 2018 in Russia!

 - Despite the fact that yall are probably already familiar with Zurich, it’s actually not the capital city of Switzerland.
 Zurich is only the largest city, while the capital city is Bern.

 - Half of the luxury watches produced in the world come from Switzerland.
 To name a few, there are Tissot, TAG Heur, and Rolex.
 Those watches that I can’t afford to even look at the price tag.
 LMAO.
 But guess what?
-Even when you’re too broke to buy the watch, you can still enjoy the Swiss watch museum and tours if you happen to travel there.
+Even when you’re too broke to buy the watch, you can still enjoy the if you happen to travel there.

 - There are more banks than dentists in Switzerland.
 You’ve probably heard about the infamous Swiss bank, like most rich guys probably have a bank account there.
 The main benefit of Swiss bank account includes the low levels of financial risk and high levels of privacy they offer.
 You probably want to read more stuff about Panama papers to understand this better. 😉